 Support for Children

-Daily, we have people from all over the world come and stay with us as our guests in our hostels in Vienna, Munich and Berlin.
-Our staff and we have travelled a lot ourselves and have also come to see parts of the world in which people live in great poverty.
+Daily, we have people from all over the world come and stay with us as our guests in our hostels in Berlin, Budapest, London, Munich and Vienna.
+We have travelled a lot ourselves and have also come to see parts of the world in which people live in great poverty.
 We do not only want to speak about social responsibility, we want to act on it.

-Previously, we have invested our support selectively in single projects, but have now come up with the idea to accompany projects on a long-term and sustainable basis.
-We came across the “Kindernothilfe” (Help for kids in need) through talks and internet-research.
-Kids are – as is very well known – the weakest link in the chain, and with our sponsorship we hope to enable them a start into a better future.
+Previously, we have invested our support selectively in single projects, but as we came across the “Kindernothilfe” (Help for kids in need), we decided to focus our support on some of their projects on a long-term basis.
+Kids are have a very weak position in many societies and with our sponsorship we hope to enable them a start into a better future.

 In Central America: